 German Program Overview

-German is a major world language spoken in Germany, Austria, and Switzerland, and in sections of other countries (e.g. Alsace) as well as in communities throughout the world.
-Whether you are interested in economics, history, literature, music, theater, film, or art, German culture has a rich and exciting tradition.
-Temple’s German program provides broad linguistic, cultural, and practical experiences to prepare students to participate meaningfully in the German-speaking world, be it in graduate school, the professions, or business.
+German is a major world language spoken in Germany, Austria, Switzerland and in sections of other countries (e.g. Alsace) as well as in communities throughout the world.
+Whether you’re interested in economics, history, literature, music, theater, film, or art, German culture has a rich and exciting tradition.

-In the course of their studies, students develop skills in reading, writing, and oral communication as they engage with the German language through literature, media and arts.
-Advanced classes explore culture and history as they shape German identities, providing students with an understanding of current German-speaking cultures through the analytical lenses of language, literature, cinema and history.
-Majors complete the program with an in-depth understanding of the history, cinema, art and culture of German-speaking people in a globalized world, and with an awareness of how language shapes peoples’ cultures.
+German students develop skills in reading, writing, and oral communication as they engage with the German language through literature, media and arts.
+Advanced classes explore how culture and history shape German identities, providing students with an understanding of current German-speaking cultures through the analytical lenses of language, literature, cinema and history.
+German majors complete the program with an in-depth understanding of the history, cinema, art and culture of German-speaking people in a globalized world and with an awareness of how language shapes peoples’ cultures.